-Whitehorse City Council is transforming the ageing Whitehorse Centre into a highly accessible, flexible and contemporary venue that will provide an expanded array of arts and cultural opportunities for the entire Whitehorse community to enjoy for generations to come.
+Whitehorse City Council is building a highly accessible, flexible and contemporary venue performing arts centre that will provide an expanded array of arts and cultural opportunities for the entire Whitehorse community to enjoy for generations to come.

 The new centre will remain, first and foremost, a community arts and cultural facility, while still attracting high quality national touring shows.
 The main users of the new centre (an estimated 80 per cent) will be local community groups, schools and community-based Council programs such as the Whitehorse Centre professional Main Season, Midweek Matinee program, sports awards and women’s forum.

-Construction of the new centre will commence in 2021 with an expected opening in late 2023.
+It is anticipated that construction of the centre will commence late 2021 with an expected completion date of late 2023.

 Photos and videos of the project will come as construction starts.

 Construction began in January 2021, with excavation works on the site of the new open double storey car park.

 Tree protection zones were established and measures put in place to protect the trees from potential impacts of construction plant and equipment.
 While trees within the precinct have been removed, as the project progresses, new trees will be planted.
 When completed, there will be more trees across the precinct than when the project began.